DrDaveTurner/HPC-User/episodes/message-passing.md

 each if you would like to see the effects of the network (for the 4 core test, try 2 nodes 2 cores vs 4 nodes 1 core).

+If you want a more challenging exercise you can **git clone** the Python matrix multiply code and test the scaling.

 ### R

 Not implemented yet.